geotrellis/geotrellis-angular-demo/prototype/Readme.md

 Mostly HTML and SASS.
 Plus a bit of JS to demonstrate moving between states of the app.

+## Singleton layers
+- Use `-singleton` class on a layer card when it's the only card.

+## TODO
+- Sooner
+  - About
+  - Masks
+  - Floater
+- Sooner or later
+  - Compare
+  - Diff
+  - Tour
+  - Layer groups

 ---

 ## Installation and Use